2011 Groundhog Day blizzard: Illinois

 11 snow-related deaths had been reported in Illinois by February 3.
 The body of an individual was recovered from Lake Michigan by Chicago Police.
 The pedestrian had reportedly been walking on a lake-front pathway when he had been blown into the lake by strong winds.
 In Grayslake, a man was killed in a crash while driving through the storm, while a woman in Mundelein died from hypothermia in her vehicle.
 A man in Chicago was also found dead in his home, which had no heat.
 In Barrington, a teacher died of a heart attack while leaving school on Tuesday.
 Five cardiac-related deaths from shoveling snow occurred in Lyons, Downers Grove, Mount Prospect, Carol Stream, and Glendale Heights.
 In rural LaSalle County, a man died while trying to walk through the storm after his vehicle was stranded on a rural road.

-21.2 in of snow fell at Chicago-O'Hare International Airport, making this the third largest total snowfall in Chicago history, after the infamous Chicago Blizzard of 1967, and the Blizzard of 1999.
+21.2 in of snow fell at Chicago-O'Hare International Airport, supplanting the Chicago blizzard of 1979 with the third largest total snowfall in Chicago history, after the infamous Chicago Blizzard of 1967, and the Blizzard of 1999.
 24 in fell at the 1 N Abingdon mesonet site in Knox County, in West Central Illinois.
 This was the largest snowfall in the history of the mesonet.
 Drifts of 10 to 15 feet also occurred.
 Snowfall rates exceeded 4 inches per hour for a few hours on Tuesday evening as well along with thunder and lightning.

 Additional official snowfall totals included 20.9 in at Chicago-Midway International Airport, 16.4 inches at the National Weather Service office in Romeoville, and 14.3 in at Chicago Rockford International Airport.
 The storm's highest total of 27 in was reported in northwest suburban Roselle and Medinah, Illinois.
 Peak gusts during the blizzard included 61 mph at O'Hare and 67 mph along the lakefront.